neelsmith/cite-architecture.org/cts/index.md

 ### Relational model

-- The Billion Words project has implemented CTS with a MySQL backend (language unknown, but see [this paper](http://aclweb.org/anthology//W/W14/W14-0601.pdf) by Tiepmar et al.)
+- The Billion Words project has implemented [CTS with a MySQL backend](http://www.urncts.de/)